mwarcc/BlackSheep-RateLimiter/README.md

 async def home(request: Request):
     return Response(200, content=Content(b"text/plain", b"Hello, World!"))
 ```
-Here's how you can apply rate limiting to a rheaderr using BlackSheep-RateLimiter.
+Here's how you can apply rate limiting to a header using BlackSheep-RateLimiter.
 In this example, we're setting a rate limit of 10 requests per minute for the '/' route. *header_value_regex*=r'^Bearer\s.*' specifies that the header value must start with 'Bearer' followed by a space and any characters.

 # Return own API responses
 You can return your own respones (html, json, Response..) by creating a function that will return the response.